Oceans Protection Plan

 Oceans Protection Plan video

-In addition to the Oceans Protection Plan’s initiatives to enhance marine safety, on November 29, 2016, the Government of Canada announced it will introduce legislation to formalize a moratorium for crude oil tankers on British Columbia’s north coast.
-The new legislation will prohibit tankers carrying crude oil and persistent oil products as cargo from entering and leaving ports and marine installations in the Great Bear Rainforest/Great Bear Sea area.
+In addition to the Oceans Protection Plan’s initiatives to enhance marine safety, on May 12, 2017, the Government of Canada introduced legislation to formalize the Oil Tanker Moratorium Act on British Columbia’s north coast.
+Once passed by Parliament, new legislation will prohibit tankers carrying more than 12,500 metric tonnes of crude oil or persistent oil products as cargo from stopping, loading or unloading at ports and marine installations in northern British Columbia.

-Backgrounder: Crude oil moratorium on British Columbia’s north coast
+- Backgrounder: Crude oil tanker moratorium on British Columbia's north coast

 Science & Research